nsoft/jesterj/code/ingest/licenses/Apache-2.0/jcl-over-slf4j-1.7.36/README.txt

 Copy of Notice File
 -------------------
-There is no Notice file for this version of jctools
+There is no Notice file for this version of jcl-over-slf4j

 This was verified at: